tj/luna/Readme.md

 ## About

- Luna is an expressive, minimalistic, elegant programming language with reactor based concurrency at the core, or at least it will be :).
-This project is _very_ much a work in progress, as I explore the wonderful world of VMs! feel free to join me!
+ Luna is an expressive, minimalistic, elegant programming language implemented in ANSI C. With reactor based concurrency at it's core, async I/O, and influences derived from phenomenal languages such as IO and Lua.
+This project is _very_ much a work in progress, as I explore the wonderful world of VMs! feel free to join.

 ## Goals